andrewnugroho-id/ppfd-monitoring/README.md

 # Spectroscopy-Based PPFD Monitoring System

-This repository contains the source code used in the study:

-"A Low-Cost Spectroscopy-Based System for Monitoring Photosynthetic Light and Daily Light Integral under Dynamic Lighting in Plant Factories"
+This repository contains the source code used in the study:Spectroscopy-Based System for Monitoring Photosynthetic Light and Daily Light Integral

 ## Overview
 This project implements a low-cost monitoring system for measuring